My-Cloud-Garage/CloudRadar/README.md

 ### Project objective:
-      To create a free tool (CloudRadar Multi Agent) that helps users have extra visibility to their security settings/change in Cloud Service Providers like AWS, Azure, Google Cloud, Rack Space, etc. At the end of the project CloudRadar Agent will:
+      To create a free tool (CloudRadar Multi Agent) that helps users have extra visibility to their security settings/change in AWS Cloud (Azure, Google Cloud, and Rack Space integration to be implemented soon!)
+At the end of the project CloudRadar Agent will:

            1. Scan and take snapshots of a user's security settings